johangaw/authentication-lab/README.md

 ### User stories

 - As a user, I should be able to create an account at `localhost:3000/sign-up` by providing an email and a password.
-  - Users should be persisted between server restarts
+  - Users should be persisted between server restarts (you can use `services/db/userService` for this)
 - As a user with an account, I should be able to sign in at `localhost:3000/` using my email end password.
   - The sign in endpoint should be: `localhost:3000/api/auth/sign-in`
   - If the wrong email and password is used the endpoint should return status 401